Puntiss/aws-angular-shop-project/README.md

 **1. Configure AWS Lambda Functions:**

-- Follow the detailed instructions provided in the GitHub projects linked above to configure the two AWS Lambda functions in your AWS account.
+- Follow the detailed instructions in the GitHub projects linked above to configure the two AWS Lambda functions in your account.

 **3. Obtain API Gateway Link:**